Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Jacksonville's games this season have hit the over on just two of 11 set point totals (18.2%).

-- In games that Jacksonville amasses over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.
+- Jacksonville is 1-4 against the spread and 1-4 overall when the team piles up more than 351.6 yards.

-- The Jaguars have turned the ball over 19 times this season, four more turnovers than the Rams have forced (15).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 3-2 overall, at home this year.
+- Los Angeles has covered the spread twice at home, and is 3-2 overall there, this year.

-- Jacksonville has two wins against the spread, and is 0-4 overall, away from home.
+- Jacksonville is 0-4 overall, with two wins against the spread, on the road.

-- This season, in four road games, Jacksonville has hit the over once.

 Powered by Data Skrive.